 The Leawood trails offer many opportunities for users to exercise and enjoy nature.
 The Foundation is raising funds for permanent, His and Hers, seasonably controlled, restrooms adjacent to the North Lake.
 This heavily used trail is located between City Park (106th and Lee Boulevard) and Tomahawk Park (119th between Mission Road and the Parkway).

-The cost of the project is estimated at $275,000 with the City providing $100,000.
-With your important donation, the project is planned to commence this spring, with completion by mid-year.
+The cost of the project is estimated at $375,000 with the City providing $100,000.
+With your important donation, the project began this fall, with completion in the summer of 2023.

 “Leawoof” Dog Park

 The Leawoof Dog Park has been enhanced with the replacement of the heavily used Agility Course.
 The course is now constructed of more substantial materials and stations.
 Enjoy an improved way for your dog(s) to play!
 Thanks to the numerous donors who made this project possible.

 Play For All